 Follow Bob’s Watches on Instagram to see what the Paul Newman Rolex Daytona is worth.

 If 2016 was the year of the Rolex Daytona Ceramic, then 2017 is without a doubt the year of Paul Newman’s Daytona.
-By now you’ve probably heard that The Wall Street Journal announced back in June that not only has the unicorn of vintage watches been located, but it’s also going up for auction this month.
+By now you’ve probably heard that The Wall Street Journal announced back in June 2017 that not only has the unicorn of vintage watches been located, but it also went up for auction.
 On October 26, 2017, to be exact, by Phillips during their inaugural New York City watch sale dubbed WINNING ICONS – Legendary Watches of the 20th Century.
-And with a hammer in hand, auctioneer Aurel Bacs will certainly create magic on that day.
+And with a hammer in hand, auctioneer Aurel Bacs created magic on that day.

 This watch in my hands is Paul Newman’s ‘Paul Newman’.